bashfulrobot/zsh/README.md

 ZSH
 =========

 A personal role to install and configure ZSH.
-This role is not designed for publishing on Galaxy yet.
+This role is not designed for publishing on Galaxy yet (If ever).

 Requirements
 ------------